A business dinner problem: Lower bounds

 \begin{itemize} \item If $\lceil c/\gamma\rceil(k-1)\leq s-1$, then the maximum is reached for $\mu=\frac{1}{(k+1)k}$ and we get a maximum equal to \item If $\lceil c/\gamma\rceil(k-1)\geq s-1$, then the maximum is reached for $\mu=\frac{1}{k(k-1)}$ and we get a maximum equal to \\ \end{itemize}

-\item[Case $\mu\in{[1/2,+\infty)}$] Interchanging $\min$ and $\max$ in Equation~\eqref{eq:maxmin} increases the expression.
-Letting $j=1$ once we have interchanged leads therefore to an upper bound, which is equal to $\lceil c/\gamma\rceil-(s-1)/2$.
+\item[Case $\mu\in{[1/2,+\infty)}$] Exchanging $\min$ and $\max$ in Equation~\eqref{eq:maxmin} increases the expression.
+Letting $j=1$ once we have exchanged leads therefore to an upper bound, which is equal to $\lceil c/\gamma\rceil-(s-1)/2$.
 This quantity is also a lower bound because it is what we get when we evaluate Equation~\eqref{eq:maxmin} for $\mu=1/2$. \end{description}

 Therefore, by strong duality, the optimal value of~\eqref{eq:duallb2} is

 \end{proof}

 To get the optimal $j$ as stated just after Theorem~\ref{thm:lower}, we compute the values $x\geq 1$ for which $x\mapsto\frac 2 x \left\lceil\frac{c}{\gamma}\right\rceil-\frac{s-1}{x(x-1)}$ is an increasing map.
 A simple calculation leads to The integer $j^*$ maximizing the expression~\eqref{eq:dualfin} is therefore one of the two integers around the right bound of this interval.